Your Privacy Matters to Garmin

 What data does Garmin collect?

-We ask for personal data — such as your name, email address, location and other information — so you can sign in to your accounts, receive personalized support, receive important safety information about your devices and get the most out of our products.
+We ask for personal data — such as your name, email address, location, and other information — so you can sign in to your account, receive personalized support, receive important safety information about your devices, and get the most out of our products.

 When You Make a Garmin Account

 Garmin stores information such as your name, email address, and password so you can sign in, and it helps us verify your account if you call customer support.

 When You Get an inReach Subscription

 The service you get when you purchase an inReach subscription is comprehensive, so it requires a little more information.

 We process your phone number and email address so we can communicate with you and relay your billing information.

 We also collect and process your mailing address, telephone number, and your chosen contacts' information.
 We need that information to help you use inReach products and services to communicate and contact emergency services, if needed.

 We have a third party process your payment information, but Garmin does not store your payment card details.